 Before one can scoff, she continues: ”People who care about their outsides tend to care about their insides, too: nutritionally and spiritually.
 I can show you so many women who work in wellbeing – and cosmetics is a part of women’s wellbeing – who are a credit to the human race.”

 Wow.
 Indeed, WOW.
-Starting with Space NK’s Nicky Kinnaird, over the next few months Jo will be introducing us to a regiment of such Wonderful Older Women – passing on their tips about life, love and lipstick – and it’s going to be a bit of an epic.
+Starting with Space NK’s Nicky Kinnaird, over the next few months Jo will be introducing us to a regiment of such Wonderful Older Women, passing on their tips about life, love and lipstick.